bsnes-emu/bsnes/doc/usage.md

 Handle must be of type `void*`.

-A value of `null` (0) indicates an uninitialized or invalid handle, whereas a non-zero value indicates a valid handle.
+A value of null (0) indicates an uninitialized or invalid handle, whereas a non-zero value indicates a valid handle.
+A valid handle is backed by execution state to which the execution can be co_switch()ed to.

 ## co_active
 ```c